Everyone loves a vacation. I get it. But have you noticed that vacations aren’t always the most rejuvenating experiences?

 Stop to consider the following: the ratio of quality time that’s spent on relaxation is more important than the number of days for holidays.

-If you give this some thought, you’ll realize that it’s true.
-For instance, a weekend break that consists of long travel on either side is no recipe for relaxation.
+If you think about it, you’ll realize that it’s true.
+A weekend break that includes long travel, for example, is not a recipe for relaxation.

-This is one of the reasons that staycations are more refreshing than vacations.
-They act as genuine breaks from work and life pressures.
-Instead of losing time and energy preparing for a vacation, a staycation will provide you with high-quality resting time.
+This is one of the reasons why staycations are preferable to vacations.
+They provide genuine periods of rest from work and life stresses.
+Instead of wasting time and energy planning a vacation, a staycation will provide you with quality rest.

 Pause for a moment, and just think of all the effort that goes into the typical vacation… long travelling, packing/unpacking, jet lag, etc. As I mentioned earlier, a vacation can leave you more tired than before your trip!